-How can I assure my school district receives benefits from the School-Based Services program?
+How can I help assure my school district receives benefits from the School Services Program?

 School districts have been participating since 1993 but recently Federal regulations changed to require the parent/guardian:

-- To be fully informed about the School-Based Services program.
+- Be fully informed about the School Services Program

-- To understand that consent is voluntary and can be revoked in writing but is not retroactive.
+- Fully understand that consent is voluntary and can be withdrawn at any time